Overview

 Main Pulmonary Office: 858-966-5846

-Please call your doctor three weeks after the study is performed to obtain study results and further recommendations.
+- Study Results: Please call your child’s doctor three weeks after the study to review the results and discuss next steps.

 Frequently Asked Questions (FAQs)